mattmaynes2/aria/reports/research/03-SmartDevices.md

 - Hue Bridge provides a RESTful API for controlling connected lights.
 API is only accessible when you're on the same LAN as the bridge.

-### Inputs and Outputs

-There are numerous inputs and outputs possible with the Philips Hue API, I have included ones that an end-user cares about.

 #### Lights